hamid-kamalpour/jsdbcore/README.md

 The first thing you have to do is setup your database configuration.
 Let's create a database that will be used in the following examples.
-This examples use as base a noSQL database, if you want to know more how objects are storage in a database, search for noSQL and indexedDb
+This examples use as base a noSQL database, if you want to know more how objects are storaged in this database, search for indexedDb and noSQL.

 We will create a database called 'forest', that will store all florest stuffs , like trees, animals, etc.

 Inside the database, we criate stores( this is like a 'table' sql, but schemaless and so much flexible ) to store witch type of data separeted, like: